Skip to main content

 note

-You need to have an RU license installed in order to use Device42's Resource Utilization features.
+You need an RU license installed to use Device42's Resource Utilization features.
 See Licensing for more details.

-Enable RU tracking by checking Enable Resource Utilization Tracking for Device(s) on Hypervisor/*nix/Windows autodiscovery jobs.
-On Linux and Windows-based platform configuration items (CIs), stats are currently displayed.
+Enable RU tracking by checking Enable Resource Utilization Tracking for Device(s) on Hypervisor/*nix/Windows discovery jobs.

 Resource Utilization sampling intervalsResource Utilization sampling intervals